01 of 04

 Make Quilt Blocks for the Rail Fence Bed Quilt

-Make 30 quilt blocks for the Rail Fence quilt.
+Make 30 quilt blocks.
 Each block is created from four easy strip-pieced segments.
+Use a quarter inch seam allowance throughout.

 Begin by cutting one strip of each fabric to make a test strip and quilt block.

-- Cut (20) 2" wide strips of each block fabric from selvage to selvage (red, brown, gold, light)
+- Cut (20) 2-inch wide strips of each block fabric from selvage to selvage (red, brown, gold, light)

 - Stack like-strips together.

-- Sew one of each strip together lengthwise in groups of four as shown above, top illustration, and in this order: red - brown - gold - light.
+- Sew one of each strip together lengthwise in groups of four n this order: red, brown, gold, light.
 Press seam allowances towards the darker strips.

 - Square up one end of the strip set.
-Starting at the squared up end, cut as many 6-1/2" segments as possible -- probably 6.
+Starting at the squared up end, cut as many 6.5-inch segments as possible (probably six).
 You'll have a short segment let at the end of the strip set.
-Save the leftovers from each strip set and trim them all to match -- try a patchwork border in this quilt or use segments in another project.
+Save the leftovers from each strip set and trim them all to match—try a patchwork border in this quilt or use segments in another project.

 - Gather four of the segments and arrange them into two rows as shown, bottom left.